RizkyArifNur/strong-cryptor/README.md

 console.log(decryptedText)
 ```

-for more example you can see in the [example](https://github.com/RizkyArifNur/strong-cryptor/tree/master/example) folder
+for more example you can see in the [example](https://github.com/RizkyArifNur/strong-cryptor/tree/master/example) folder.